 Our technology also adds credibility to aging research for the pharmaceutical R&D. For example, some of the most significant breakthroughs in modern medicine were made in immuno oncology, where the patient’s’ immune system is used to attack the tumor.
 Many pharmaceutical companies that run clinical trials cut off enrollment into the clinical trials by age, so older patients will not be eligible.

 We have many tools to evaluate the immune fitness of the patient and tools to boost the response rate to the immuno oncology drugs.
 Understanding aging in this context is extremely important, otherwise many patients will be left behind.
-According to recent studies, it may take up to 17 years to bring a new treatment from a lab to market, and the price of such an adventure can make around $2 billions.
+According to recent studies, it may take up to 17 years to bring a new treatment from a lab to market, and the price of such an adventure can make around $2 billion.

-The main costs are in clinical trials because of lack of effective in silico tools and due to the poor translation from animal models to humans.
+The main costs are in clinical trials because of the lack of effective in silico tools and due to the poor translation from animal models to humans.
 And this is where I disagree with the many other scientists in aging research.
-If we see 95% failure rate when taking drugs that show both safety and efficacy in mice into humans in oncology and other fields, the probability that some of the completely new drugs developed to address aging in mice, are likely to have higher failure rate.
+If we see 95% failure rate when taking drugs that show both safety and efficacy in mice into humans in oncology and other fields, the probability that some of the completely new drugs developed to address aging in mice, are likely to have a higher failure rate.

-To address this we need two things: 1. work primarily with human data for drug and biomarker development and 2. we need a very sensitive and accurate system to perform cross-species analysis.
-Therefore, our short term goal is not to necessarily shorten the time, but to increase the probability of the molecule passing the clinical trials and resulting in a cure or substantial amelioration of a disease.
+To address this we need two things: 1. work primarily with human data for drug and biomarker development and 2. we need a very sensitive and accurate system to perform a cross-species analysis.
+Therefore, our short term goal is not to necessarily shorten the time but to increase the probability of the molecule passing the clinical trials and resulting in a cure or substantial amelioration of a disease.

 Once the regulation of drug approvals adjusts for the advances in AI, it may be possible to significantly accelerate the process, but right now it is important to increase the success rate.